Propane Leak Detector Went Off In Our RV. What Do We Do?

 (Canada)

-Our LP gas leak indicator went off while camping.
+Our LP gas leak Detector went off while camping.
 How hard is it to find a gas leak?
 Who is qualified to do it?
 We didn't smell gas...

-First and foremost you should get the propane system on your RV checked for leaks by a Certified RV Technician at least once a year.
-If you cannot remember the last time you had the propane system on your RV inspected than it is well overdue for inspection.
+ANSWER: Hi Maureen, first, you should get the propane system on your RV checked for leaks by a Certified RV Technician at least once a year.
+If you cannot remember the last time, you had the propane system on your RV inspected, then it is well overdue for inspection.

-A proper propane system inspection requires specialized equipment such as a manometer, etc. that is why you need a Certified RV Technician to perform the job.
+A proper propane system inspection requires specialized equipment such as a manometer, so you need a Certified RV Technician to perform the job.

-That being said; the fact that your detector went off once does not necessarily mean that you actually have a Propane Leak.
-Normally a Propane Leak Detector will continue its alarm as long as it senses the presence of Propane.
+The fact that your detector went off once does not necessarily mean that you have a Propane Leak.
+Normally a Propane Leak Detector like the one pictured at the top of this page will continue its alarm as long as it senses the presence of Propane.

-puts out a beep-beep-beep sound it means that is not receiving sufficient voltage (12 volt DC) to operate properly.
+Propane Detector puts out a beep-beep-beep sound it means that is not receiving sufficient voltage (12-volt DC) to operate properly.
 You should check your RV's battery system to make sure that the batteries are receiving and holding a charge.

-has passed you need to replace it immediately.
-An out of date Propane Detector is also more prone to giving false alarms.
+Propane Detector is over seven years old, you need to replace it immediately.
+An out-of-date Propane Detector is also more prone to giving false alarms.

 I hope this helps.